Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 1)	Load the Preservation Master file into the DAW

-2)	Run the phase correction process on the Preservation Master file, as needed
+2)	Run the phase correction process on the Preservation Master file, as needed.

+File example with the Left and Right channels revealed.

 ![File with left and right channels revealed](MonoDisc_1.JPG)